WRGP

-WRGP ("The Roar") is the student-run radio station of Florida International University in Miami, Florida, United States.
+WRGP ("The Roar") is the student-run radio station of Florida International University (FIU) in Miami, Florida, United States.
 WRGP broadcasts on 88.1 MHz from a transmitter site in rural Miami-Dade County at 17107 SW 248 Street and from rebroadcasters on the two largest FIU campuses: W237CP (95.3 MHz) at the main Modesto A. Maidique Campus (formerly the University Park campus), where the station's studios are located in the Graham Center, and W245BF (96.9 MHz) on the Biscayne Bay Campus in North Miami.

 History

-The first student radio station at FIU was established in 1988 as a carrier current station on 540 KHz at the University Park campus, known as WUFI and primarily airing alternative rock.
+The first student radio station at Florida International University (FIU) was established in 1988 as a carrier current station on 540 KHz at the University Park campus, known as WUFI and primarily airing alternative rock.
 It emerged as a student government project.

-In 1993, FIU applied to build an FM station on 88.1 MHz to transmit from Homestead.
+In 1993, FIU applied to build an FM station on 88.1 MHz to transmit from Homestead, Florida.
 A construction permit was approved in 1995, and the station began airing in 1999 as WRGP "Radiate 88", having been delayed by paperwork with WTVJ (channel 6), which owned the tower from which the station broadcast; at launch, the station aired a more conventional contemporary hit radio format.

 In 2004, the primary branding was changed by management to "Radio Golden Panther" (the original intended name, as it was the reason WRGP was selected as the call sign); in 2005, it reverted to Radiate FM.
 In early 2015, it was changed to "WRGP, FIU Student Radio" in an attempt to increase student awareness of the station.
-In 2017, the station adopted its current branding as "The Roar".
+In 2017, the station rebranded as "The Roar".

 Due to power limitations associated with the Homestead transmitter, WRGP was unable to provide effective coverage of the University Park campus or Miami area on 88.1 MHz.
 This was remedied in 2006 with the installation of an FM translator at University Park, rebroadcasting the station on 95.3 MHz.
 In February 2008, the reach of the station was further expanded when another translator on 96.9 MHz was installed at FIU's Biscayne Bay Campus of FIU in North Miami, providing improved coverage of the major FIU campuses and the metropolitan area.

+In August 2026, FIU agreed to sell WRGP to the Christian broadcaster Hope Media Group for $152,500, followed the next month by an agreement to sell the translators to Strategic Media Holdings for $360,000.